kallaway/100-days-of-code/r1-log.md

 Proceeding with Functional Programming challenges on #freeCodeCamp Needed to do it before work, but if I find some time after work, I'll continue it.
 Can' wait for the projects of this section.

+### R1D16
+Did some functional programming challenges on #freeCodeCamp.
+Learned a lot about map, filter, reduce and higher order functions.
+Interesting stuff.
+Also contributed to open source today.

+### R1D17
+Completed JS functional programming challenges on #freeCodeCamp and started a data science project on Kaggle.